dac-sdc/2023/_pages/info.md

 ### FPGA Platform

-You should use the Ubuntu 22.04 PYNQ PYNQ image, wavailable at <http://www.pynq.io/board.html>.
+You should use the Ubuntu 22.04 PYNQ PYNQ image, available at <http://www.pynq.io/board.html>.

-The base design framework is provided here: <https://github.com/dac-sdc/fpga_starter_2023>. **This repository is a work in progress and should be available by late March**
+The base design framework, with additional setup instructions, is provided here: <https://github.com/dac-sdc/fpga_starter_2023>.

 ## Training Dataset